00fox/Ds2vJoy/README.md

   - May be used only for touch pleasure
   - But in conjunction with L2, L2LOW, L2HIGH, L2FULL (same for R2),
   - you may use distinctly 2 or 3 separate actions on the same trigger
-- You can specify a serial if you have multiples DS connected
+- You can specify a serial if you have multiple DS connected
-  - or/and multiple copies of Ds2vJoy running
+  - or/and several copies of Ds2vJoy running
 - You can fix threshold of sticks, and set times more accurate to your senses
   - Simultaneous is R1L1 or R2L2 the same time (with this 100ms as default delta)
 - Multiple touchpad divide in multiple buttons,
-  - But for more simple uses, there is multiple special buttons (see vJoy)
+  - But for more simple uses, there is a lot of special buttons (see vJoy)
 - Led is calm wave fluctuating, and can color be stopped on exit

 ## vJoy